Transactable World Models

 Good transaction agents know about this intrinsically, and offer “open-ended” ingresses into the skill, dramatically improving their success rate.

-Extreme Occlusions: When many objects stack high or nest deeply, observability drops precipitously.
+While our approach achieves production-level reliability in real-world logistics operations, understanding for dense object arrangements remains fundamentally challenging: Extreme Occlusions: When many objects stack high or nest deeply, observability drops precipitously.
 Some objects may be entirely hidden from all sensor views for extended periods.
 There are also regularly occlusions created by the robot itself since the arms and hands can block the camera’s field of view.
 The world model must gracefully handle this by maintaining prior estimates with appropriately increased uncertainty while opportunistically updating whenever glimpses become available.

 Object Homogeneity: Identical objects viewed from multiple angles create ambiguous correspondences.
 Which observation corresponds to which object?
 Temporal tracking helps but becomes unreliable when objects move during manipulation or when visual similarity defeats correspondence algorithms.